 This is simply an invitation for spam if nothing else, but it also opens up a message of “Hey, hack me.
 Here’s my email.”
 Avoid posting your email address on forums, review sites, and message boards where spammers can easily pick up your address.

-Web security is important to protecting your online identity and personal information.
+Web security is important to protect your online identity and personal information.
 If you’re concerned about your web security for your business, or other network issues, we can help.
 Contact us to learn more about our affordable tech solutions.